CHME5137/DiscoverFunTimes/06-interactive.md

 You can find more details about loading X11 [here](01-logging-in.md).

-We do not want to do anything resource intensive on the log in nodes (discovery2 and discovery4) as this will cause everyone difficulties, and ruffle some jimmies.
+Remember how we do not want to do anything resource intensive on the log in nodes (discovery2 and discovery4)?
+This will cause everyone difficulties, and ruffle some jimmies.
+This is the solution.

 We need to request a compute node.